 Let’s go back to 1995.
 Although marriage and children were never my goals, 23-year-old me ended up making other plans.
 I became smitten with a man, and a whirlwind romance resulted in a pregnancy after seven months.

-Marriage and baby number two soon followed.
-We both worked full time, and my grandmother helped out with childcare because we were nervous about strangers watching our daughters.
+Marriage and baby No. 2 soon followed.
+My husband and I both worked full time, and my grandmother helped out with childcare because we were nervous about strangers watching our daughters.

 I loved being a “permalance” travel writer and fact checker at Brides magazine, a post I held for nearly a decade.